 1.2 Detailed specification of the radio interface technology

 Detailed specifications described in this Annex are developed around a “Global Core Specification” (GCS), which is related to externally developed materials incorporated by specific references for a specific technology.
-The process and use of the GCS, references, and related notifications and certifications are found as Document IMT-ADV/24.
+The process and use of the GCS, references, and related notifications and certifications are found as Document IMT-ADV/24(Rev.1).

 The IMT-Advanced standards contained in this section are derived from the global core specification for LTE-Advanced contained at http://ties.itu.int/u/itu-r/ede/rsg5/IMT-Advanced/GCS/M.2012-1/LTE-Advanced/.
 The following notes apply to the sections below: